InnovaSalesLab-Dev/sally_love_real_estate/SETUP_GUIDE.md

 python scripts/setup_vapi.py
 ```

-This creates the Vapi assistant with all 7 function integrations.
+This creates the Vapi assistant with all 6 Phase 1 function integrations.

 ## 📚 API Documentation